Alif-11/Yippieazon/self_README.md

 The tech stack for this application will be:
  React and Vite for the Frontend.
- Spring Boot for the Backend.
+ Typescript Express for the Backend.
 [NOT ADDED YET] PostgreSQL for the Database.
 [NOT ADDED YET]
  Tailwind CSS for styling.
-[NOT ADDED YET] React-Router for routing assistance.
+ React-Router for routing assistance.
 [NOT ADDED YET] Docker for containerization and hosting.
 [NOT ADDED YET]